 One can say the same about my fellow brothers in the struggle who are continuing to change the face of travel with creativity, and begrudgingly to some – influence.
 Unfortunately, there are folks whose sole purpose in life appears to only want to reduce the existence of the same gender loving community to that “stuff” they do in the bedroom.
 Thankfully, there are scores of men who are destroying the narrative of the lifestyle most people think we live.
-If the killjoys of equality want to see a lifestyle, we will undoubtedly give them one they’ll eventually want to emulate.
+If the killjoys of equality want to see a lifestyle, we will undoubtedly give them one to emulate.

 At any given moment, gay men are packing weekend bags, getting groomed, and performing last minute travel rituals – much of which is documented via Instagram stories.
 Travel, whether it’s stateside or international, is a way of life for some of us.
 A connection to many other likeminded souls who’ve historically, always known the importance of self-care.
 In a world that is not always welcoming to same gender loving men, especially those who identify as a double, and triple minority – a getaway is as paramount to survival as breathing.